nrwl/nx/docs/shared/packages/storybook/migrate-storybook-7.md

-# Migrate to Storybook to version 7
+# Migrate your Nx workspace to Storybook version 7

+{% callout type="info" title="Available on Nx v15.5" %}
+This is a new feature available on Nx v15.5.0.
+If you are using an older version of Nx, please [upgrade](/packages/nx/documents/migrate).
+{% /callout %}

 {% callout type="warning" title="Storybook 7 is in beta" %}
-[Storybook version 7 is still in beta](https://storybook.js.org/blog/7-0-beta/).
-Things are evolving dynamically, so it would be better to _avoid using in production_.
+[Storybook version 7 is still in beta](https://storybook.js.org/blog/7-0-beta/), and so is the Nx support for it.
+Things are evolving dynamically, so it would be better to _avoid using in production_ on Nx.
 If you want to use the stable, [6.5 version](https://storybook.js.org/releases/6.5), please go to the [Storybook plugin overview guide](/packages/storybook) to get started.
 {% /callout %}

 {% callout type="info" title="Setting up Storybook 7 in a new workspace" %}
-For settin up Storybook version 7 in a new Nx workspace, or a workspace that does NOT already have Storybook configured already, please refer to our [Storybook 7 setup guide](/packages/storybook/documents/storybook-7-setup).
+For setting up Storybook version 7 in a new Nx workspace, or a workspace that does NOT already have Storybook configured already, please refer to our [Storybook 7 setup guide](/packages/storybook/documents/storybook-7-setup).
 {% /callout %}

 Storybook 7 is a major release that brings a lot of new features and improvements.
 You can read more about it in the [Storybook 7 beta announcement blog post](https://storybook.js.org/blog/7-0-beta/).
 Apart from the new features and improvements it introduces, it also brings some breaking changes.
 You can read more about them in the [Storybook 7 migration docs](https://github.com/storybookjs/storybook/blob/next/MIGRATION.md#from-version-65x-to-700) and the [Storybook 7 migration guide](https://chromatic-ui.notion.site/Storybook-7-migration-guide-dbf41fa347304eb2a5e9c69b34503937).
-Do note that _version 7 is still in beta_, and things are evolving dynamically, so it would be better to _avoid using in production_.
+Do note that _version 7 is still in beta_, and so is the Nx support for it.
+Things are evolving dynamically, so it would be better to _avoid using in production_ on Nx.

 You can now migrate your existing Nx workspace with Storybook configuration to use Storybook version 7.
 This guide will show you how to do that.

 ## Use the Storybook CLI to upgrade

-You can take advantage of the Storybook CLI to automatically migrate some settings of your Storybook setup.
+You can take advantage of the Storybook CLI to automatically migrate some settings of your Storybook setup on your Nx workspace.
 For a full guide to migration using the Storybook CLI, please refer to the [Storybook 7 migration guide](https://chromatic-ui.notion.site/Storybook-7-migration-guide-dbf41fa347304eb2a5e9c69b34503937).

-The Storybook migration scripts do not work perfectly with Nx, however we can use them to get the latest beta versions of our packages, remove some unused packages, and get a hint of some settings that we will need to change manually, eventually.
+The Storybook migration scripts do not work perfectly on Nx workspaces, however we can use them to get the latest beta versions of our packages, remove some unused packages and get a hint of some settings that we will need to change manually, eventually.

 {% callout type="warning" title="Don't use in production" %}
-Please take extra care when migrating your existing Storybook setup to version 7.
-Do not use in production, since it's still in beta.
+Please take extra care when migrating your existing Storybook setup to version 7 on your Nx workspace.
+Do not use in production, since it's still in beta, and the Nx support is not stable yet.
 {% /callout %}

 Let's see the steps we can make to migrate our Storybook setup to version 7.